pulp-platform/dory/README.md

 ### Backend
 The DORY framework can be tested using the gvsoc of GAP8 from GreenWaves.
-A detailed guide on how to install and set up the latest version can be found at [link](https://greenwaves-technologies.com/manuals/BUILD/HOME/html/index.html#section7).
+A detailed guide on installing and setting up the latest version can be found at [link](https://greenwaves-technologies.com/manuals/BUILD/HOME/html/index.html#section7).
 The DORY tool is tested using 3.6 Realase of gap_sdk, commit: *c6494b97314470446674bb468d31e4391fb187e9* .

 ### Python